|

 General Client Complaints

-General client complaints that are related to business process or program policy are directed to an ESI management analyst who coordinates with district offices, as needed, to address the complaint.
-For general community related complaints/inquiries [Refer to “Complaints / Inquiries,” page 39-1] for additional information.]
+General client complaints related to business processes or program policy are directed to an Eligibility Worker Supervisor and/or SSPM who coordinates with the DEBS Program & Policy Bureau, as needed, to address the complaint.
+For general community-related complaints/inquiries, refer to the Information Supervisor topic for additional information.
+If the complaint is regarding benefits-related issues, refer to the State Hearing Filing Procedures topic.

-If the complaint is related to Civil Rights and/or Reasonable Accommodations, refer to sections on state/federal complaint and Section 504/ADA Coordinator procedures.
+If the complaint is related to Civil Rights and/or Special Accommodations, refer to the sections below on State and Federal Complaints and Civil Rights/ ADA Coordinator procedures.

-Clients may also file a discrimination or ADA complaint at a district office.
-The SSA staff taking the complaint is required to take the client’s information and forward the information to the County’s Civil Rights Coordinator or the County’s ADA Coordinator as appropriate.
+Clients may also file a discrimination or an Americans with Disabilities Act (ADA) complaint at a district office.
+The SSA staff taking the complaint must record the client’s information and forward the information to the County’s Civil Rights/ ADA Coordinator, as appropriate.
 In addition to these methods for filing a complaint, the client may also contact CDSS to file a discrimination complaint involving the following programs with the relevant agencies:

 California Department of Social Services